 According to Kaspersky Lab, in 2015, there were 1,966,324 registered reports about attempted malware infections designed for money theft by gaining online access to bank accounts.
 As we can imagine, some of these attempts were successful.

 BEC in numbers

-According to the FBI this type of cybercrime has been affecting businesses in every U.S. state, and in 100 countries in the rest of the world, with majority of fraudulent transfers going to banks in China.
+According to the FBI, this type of cybercrime has been affecting businesses in every U.S. state, and in 100 countries in the rest of the world, with the majority of fraudulent transfers going to banks in China.
 The BEC scam continues to grow and to affect businesses of all sizes, at an alarming rate.
 Only From January 2015, there has been over a 1,300% increase in identified exposed losses – meaning both actual and attempted losses.

 Based on FBI IC3 reports here are some shocking numbers:

 |Domestic and International victims:||22,143|

 The following BEC statistics were reported in victim complaints to the IC3 from October 2013 to May 2016:

 |Domestic and International victims:||15,668|

 Beware of these top 5 Business Email Compromise Schemes